5u00n/website-builder/README.md

-# Web Page Builder with CraftJS, Destack, React, and Firebase
+# Web Page Builder with CraftJS, Destack, React, Tailwind CSS, and Firebase

-This project is a powerful web page builder that combines the flexibility of CraftJS and Destack with the robustness of React and Firebase.
+This project is a powerful web page builder that combines the flexibility of CraftJS and Destack with the robustness of React, Tailwind CSS, and Firebase.
 It allows users to create dynamic web pages with a drag-and-drop interface while leveraging Firebase for authentication and database management.
+The project also incorporates shadcn UI components and Aceternity UI for enhanced design capabilities.

 ## Features

 - Drag-and-drop page builder using CraftJS and Destack
 - React-based frontend for a smooth user experience
+- Tailwind CSS for utility-first styling
+- shadcn UI components for consistent and customizable UI elements
+- Aceternity UI for advanced animations and interactions
 - Firebase Authentication for secure user management
 - Firebase Realtime Database for storing and retrieving page designs
 - Responsive design for various screen sizes